This week, Sweet Savage Flame celebrates Black History Month by showcasing retro romance novels with black or Afro-American couples on their covers.

 Theme: Black or Afro-American Couples on Covers

-Since then horizons have broadened.
-There is more variety of characters in romance today than ever before.
+Since then, the horizons have broadened.
+There is a greater variety of characters in romance today than ever before.

-Still, there were positive aspects from the late 20th-century that brought us to where we are now.
+Still, there were positive aspects of the late 20th century that brought us to where we are now.

-Part of me wanted to make this an all Beverly Jenkins edition.
-Jenkins is a pioneer in the romance genre and the “Leading Lady of Historical Romance” featuring Black couples.
-Her covers really were (and still are) divine.
-Lamentably, I haven’t been able to track down the illustrators for her 1990s books.
-Avon has a spotty track record identifying cover artists.
+Part of me wanted to make this an all-Beverly Jenkins edition.
+Jenkins is a pioneer in the romance genre and the “Leading Lady of Historical Romance,” featuring black couples.
+Her covers were (and still are) divine.
+Lamentably, I haven’t been able to track down all the illustrators for her 1990s books.
+Avon has a spotty track record of identifying cover artists.

 In honor of Black History Month, for the week of Monday, February 21, 2022, to Sunday, February 26, 2022, let’s appreciate some older romance covers with black or Afro-American protagonists.

 What do you think of this week’s selection for our Covers of the Week?
 Which is, any, of the covers do you like best?

 Please let us know if you have any suggestions for future Covers of the Week ideas!

 As always, please drop a comment, and let’s talk romance!